 KYC solutions, or eKYC services, are becoming an industry standard for continuous monitoring and related AML pain points.
 Typically, these providers automate an entire workflow that is adapted and customized to a client’s bespoke requirements.

-Combining automation, flexibility, and customizability means that ongoing monitoring, as well as other KYC processes, are extremely streamlined.
+Combining automation, flexibility, and customizability means that ongoing monitoring processes, as well as other KYC systems, are extremely streamlined.
 ComplyCube provides these solutions from the comfort of an all-in-one, user-friendly platform for compliance officers to work with.

 The company’s KYC and AML portal is one of its largest value propositions and serves as the hub for its suite of IDV and due diligence procedures.
 All customer data is readily available and sorted into risk profiles, the thresholds of which are also customizable to increase operational efficiency based on specific corporate RBAs.
 This makes the job of adhering to tough regulations, such as the FATF AML/CTF Standards, far easier to accomplish.